Please pardon the ugly formatting… This has been copied from separate html files within CourseDen / Desire2Learn!

 Should you encounter problems using any of the computers on campus and are unable to locate a lab assistant, please contact the ITS Helpdesk.
 Their website is: http://www.westga.edu/its/.

 Unfortunately, there is nothing your instructor can do about technical problems you may encounter.
 When taking an online class, you must assume that some technical problems will occur, and plan accordingly when possible.
-(E.g., you should not wait until until 9:00 PM on Friday to start a quiz; don't put off an assignment until the day it's due; do not purposely skip a quiz thinking that it will be your dropped grade; etc.)
+(E.g., you should not wait until until 9:00 PM to start a quiz on the day it is due; don't put off a written assignment or discussion until its due date; do not purposely skip a quiz thinking that it will be your dropped grade; etc.)

 Technical problems (along with serious personal issues) are why the lowest quiz grade and lowest assignment/discussion grade are dropped.